DARVO: What It Means, How It Works, and How to Respond

 You finally speak up about something that hurt you.
 You’ve rehearsed it.
 You know what you want to say.
 But within minutes, the conversation has flipped entirely.
 Suddenly you’re the one apologizing.
 You’re defending yourself against accusations that didn’t exist five minutes ago.
 The person who hurt you is now the victim, and you’re the aggressor.
 DARVO just happened, and you probably didn’t even see it.

 DARVO stands for Deny, Attack, Reverse Victim and Offender.
-It’s a specific manipulation pattern identified by psychologist Jennifer Freyd in her research on betrayal trauma.
-While Freyd’s work focused on responses to accusations of abuse, the pattern shows up in relationships, workplaces, families, and even public discourse.
+It is a specific three-stage manipulation pattern identified by psychologist Jennifer Freyd in her research on betrayal trauma.
+While Freyd’s original work focused on responses to accusations of abuse, the pattern shows up in relationships, workplaces, families, courtrooms, and public discourse.
 Anywhere someone needs to deflect accountability, DARVO is a ready-made script.

-Understanding this tactic matters because it’s devastatingly effective.
+Understanding this tactic matters because it is effective at scale.
 It works precisely because it targets your empathy, your self-doubt, and your desire to be fair.
-By the end of a DARVO exchange, you’re not just confused about what happened.
-You’re questioning whether you had any right to bring it up in the first place.
+By the end of a DARVO exchange, the confusion has moved past the original event itself.
+You are questioning whether you had any right to bring it up in the first place.

 The three stages of DARVO